This post may contain affiliate links.

 perfect moist cooked turkey

-As far as the size of turkey to buy, you can plan on 1 1/2 pounds per person, or 2 pounds per person if you have big eaters and/or want leftovers.
+What size to buy: Plan on 1 1/2 pounds per person, or 2 pounds per person if you have big eaters and/or want leftovers.
 See How Much Turkey Per Person for more.

 stuffed thanksgiving turkey

-• The outside meat, especially the breast meat, will be very dry by the time the inside is cooked to a safe temperature.
+You cannot roast a frozen (or partially frozen) turkey.
+The outside meat, especially the breast meat, will be very dry by the time the inside is cooked to 165°F.

 making a dry turkey brine

-I’ve cooked a turkey without brining, and while it was edible, you simply cannot create turkey that is moist throughout (including moist white meat) unless you brine it first.
+I’ve also tested roasting Thanksgiving turkey without brining it (I used lots of garlic herb butter instead) and while it was fine, you simply cannot create turkey that is moist throughout (including moist white meat) unless you brine it first.

 a turkey with dry brine

-While not 100% necessary, uncovering the turkey and allowing it to sit uncovered in the refrigerator the day before or even several hours before roasting helps the skin dry out, resulting in crispier skin.
+Uncover the brined turkey in the refrigerator the day before or even several hours before roasting to air-dry the skin and help it roast up deeply golden and shatteringly crisp.

 • If you are using a wet brine, you will need to rinse off the brine first or the turkey will be too salty.